emdantrim/education-assignments/education-engineer/terraform-getting-started.md

 ## Initialize the Terraform working directory

-This will install the `docker` provider to the `.terraform` directory.
+In the initialization step, Terraform installs the configured providers to the `.terraform` directory.
+In this case, Terraform will install the `kreuzwerker/docker` provider.

 ### CLI
 ```shell